AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 >[!CAUTION]
 >
 >Adobe recommends a device management solution to enable Kiosk for Windows.
 Follow the steps below, if you do not have a device management solution to enable Kiosk mode.
-This method uses the Shell Launcher feature available in Windows 10 enterprise and Edu.
-Any other Microsoft-recommended means for non-UWP apps can also be applied to enable Kiosk especially on other editions of Windows.
+This method uses the Shell Launcher feature available in Windows 10 Enterprise and Edu.
+Any other Microsoft-recommended means for non-UWP apps can also be applied to enable Kiosk, especially on other editions of Windows.

 Follow the steps below to enable Kiosk mode: